AdaDetectGPT: Adaptive Detection of LLM-Generated Text with Statistical Guarantees: Introduction

 The second type of methods fine-tune LLMs directly for classification.
 This approach is intuitive, as LLMs are inherently designed for processing text data; we only need to modify the model’s output to predict a binary label rather than token probabilities.
 Various LLMs have been employed for fine-tuning, including RoBERTa \citep{solaiman2019release,guo2023close}, BERT \citep{ippolito2020bert} and DistilBERT \citep{mitrovic2023chatgpt}.

 In addition to these two types of methods, \citet{abburi2023generative} propose a hybrid approach that uses the outputs of fine-tuned LLMs as input features for classical ML-based classification.
-Further efforts have focused on handling adversarial attacks \citep{crothers2022adversarial, krishna2023paraphrasing, koike2024outfox, sadasivan2025can}, short texts \citep{tian2024multiscale}, out-of-distribution texts \citet{guo2024detective}, biases against non-native English writers \citep{liang2023gpt}, as well as the downstream applications of these methods in domains such as education, social media and medicine \citep{herbold2023large,kumarage2023stylometric,liao2023differentiating}.
+Further efforts have focused on handling adversarial attacks \citep{crothers2022adversarial, krishna2023paraphrasing, koike2024outfox, sadasivan2025can}, short texts \citep{tian2024multiscale}, out-of-distribution texts \citep{guo2024detective}, unobserved prompts \citep{zhou2026learn}, biases against non-native English writers \citep{liang2023gpt}, accommodating statistical inference \citep{zhou2026detecting}, as well as the downstream applications of these methods in domains such as education, social media and medicine \citep{herbold2023large,kumarage2023stylometric,liao2023differentiating}.

 \textbf{Statistics-based detection}.
 Statistics-based methods leverage differences in token-level metrics such as log-probabilities to distinguish between human- and machine-authored text.
 Unlike ML-based approaches, many of these methods do not rely on external training data; instead, they directly use predefined statistical measures as classifiers.
 In particular, a seminal work by \citet{gehrmann2019gltr} propose several such measures, including the average log-probability and the distribution of absolute ranks of probabilities of tokens across a text.
 These measures exhibit substantial differences between human- and machine-authored text, and they have been widely employed and extended in the literature \citep[see e.g.,][]{mitchell2023detectgpt, su2023detectllm, bao2024fastdetectgpt, hans2024spotting}.